decent-man/bashscripts/dsearch/README.md

 ##### Adding a Website
 1. **Creating the Function**
-  - Fetch the 'search url' of the website you want.
+  1. Fetch the 'search url' of the website you want.
 This can easily be figured out by performing a search on that website and filtering out the text you searched for.
     - E.g Lets figure out the 'search url' of Amazon.com.
     - On amazon.com lets search for 'Hello World'.
     - Once the search is loaded observe the new url of the page.
 Look for Hello and World in the url.
 Generally these will be seperated by a '+' but do note if its using any other characters for spaces.
     - For now the whole link looks like <https://www.amazon.com/s?k=Hello+World> .
 Filter out 'Hello World' from the link.
 In this example the 'search url' would be <https://www.amazon.com/s?k=> .
     - Beyond this anything you type (with spaces translated to '+') will be a proper search url and perform a direct search on that website.
-    - So if I type in my url bar <https://www.amazon.com/s?k=Corsair+Keyboard> then it would lead me to a page where the search is performed automatically for 'Corsair Keyboard'.
+    - So if I type in my url bar <https://www.amazon.com/s?k=Corsair+Keyboard> then it would lead me to a page where the search is performed automatically for 'Corsair Keyboard' on amazon.

-  - Write a function referring to the sample function written in the script itself(under 'Basic Layout is:').
+  2. Write a function referring to the sample function written in the script itself(under 'Basic Layout is:').
 Temporarily lets call it `myFunction`
     - The `SEARCH` variable is mostly going to be the same.
 There will be changes if your website uses other characters instead of '+' for spaces.
 Just make the changes in `tr ' ' '+'`.
     - Execute the whole thing with `$BRW yoururl/s?=$SEARCH`.
-If you have any custom pages you want to load under the main website just add a case statement accordingly (refer the YouTube function on how to do this).
+If you have any custom pages you want to load under the main website just add a case statement accordingly (refer the YouTube function in the script on how to do this).
 2. **Adding the corresponding case**
   - Simply add a new case entry in the format in the __MAIN CODE__ section
 ```